pennlabs/office-hours-queue/README.md

   - b. `pipenv shell`
   - c. `python manage.py createsuperuser`
   - d. `python manage.py migrate`
+  - e. `python manage.py populate` to populate the database with dummy data
-  - e.
+  - f.
 Ensure `python manage.py test` passes all tests.
   Note that you might have to run migrations or reinstall dependencies if the Pipfile or models have been changed upstream.

 1. `docker-compose up` (run this before doing any of the manage.py commands)